opsolving/.github/profile/README.md

 ## 🎯 Goal

-This repository maintains a set of free and accessible Helm charts for commonly used services,
+This repository keeps a set of free and accessible Helm charts for commonly used services.
-while also providing references to operator-based solutions for cases where extended functionality is useful.
+If any chart is abandoned by the community, **Opsolving adopts and maintains it** to ensure continuity, stability, and availability.